Leonorlyyy/P8130_final_project/P8130_final_project.md

 `regional_node_examined`, and `survival_months` indicates the need to explore relationships and their potential nonlinearities with survival, giving us a possible analytical regression model.

+Since the two variables `grade` and `differentiate` represent the same variable with different names, we will not consider the variable `grade` in the further analysis.

 ``` r
 colSums(is.na(survival_df))